Why is Iboga Better Than Ibogaine?

 Although all forms of Iboga and Ibogaine therapy should be used under medical supervision, taking Iboga instead of Ibogaine will actually boost its benefits.

-That’s thanks to the hundreds or thousands of additional compounds you would be missing out on if you take Ibogaine alone.
+That’s thanks to the many additional compounds you would be missing out on if you take Ibogaine alone.

-What is more, it’s important to preserve the spirit of Iboga inside the medicine for true spiritual healing, according to the Bwiti Shamans who are the real experts.
+What is more, it’s important to preserve the spirit of Iboga inside the medicine for true spiritual healing.

 What is Iboga and Ibogaine?